Tuesday, December 22, 2020

 Story: 7/10

-: 9/10 – and I’m aware there are people who would unhesitatingly give this a 10, just being honest about my style preferences.
+Art: 9/10 – and I’m aware there are people who would unhesitatingly give this a 10, just being honest about my style preferences.

-: In the world of Dredd, largely none.
+Legacy: In the world of Dredd, largely none.
 But the Dark Judges have since gone on to their own series which picks up directly from the ending, over in the Megazine, under the series heading 'Dark Justice'.
 So the Dark Judges are still out there, but now they bother Mega-City colonists on an alien world.
-Somewhat unbelievably (and yet, with Dark Judge logic, completely believably), they even manage to reconnect with Fear, the one Judge captured in the course of Dark Justice.
+Somewhat unbelievably (and yet, with Dark Judge logic, completely believably), they even manage to reconnect with Fear, the one baddie captured in the course of Dark Justice.

 Overall Score: 16.5 out of 10

 Want to read it?
-It has been collected in a lush hardback; just don't worry about wondering why the Dark Judges begin this story where they do.
+It has been collected in a lush hardback; just don't worry about wondering why the Dark Judges begin this story where they do. (it's all buried within another long and better story to be discussed later)

 The non-Dredd-related sequel has also been collected, if you want more Death...